Code-Institute-Submissions/milestone_2_rpoas/README.md

 x search by location and year at same time x clear search results with each form submit x fix modal to work with search function
+- Operate Gallery with keyboard
+- Style photos (hover)
+- How do I show photos that don't have year/location info?
+- How do I search when there's more than one location?
+- Can select list be creating automatically?

 ### Events
-- Change the lnglats of markers to match with towns
+x Change the lnglats of markers to match with towns x add events
 - Change the icons on the map
-- add events

 ### Contact
 x Form